Zubi-io/start-here/New-Dev-Checklist.md

 ## JQuery

-While we don't tend to use JQuery for *new* projects @dwyl (see: http://youmightnotneedjquery.com ),
+While we don't tend to use JQuery for *new* projects @zubi-io (see: http://youmightnotneedjquery.com ),
 JQuery is still used on 65% of websites, so if you ever have to work on an _existing_ project, you will almost _inevitably_